sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/v1.1/mi1-1_enable_executors_process.md

 }
 ```

-Ensure there is an active instance belong to one of the instance group (notes `batches--sourcegraph-executor-rqfs`)
+Ensure there is an active instance belong to one of the instance group (notes the `batches--sourcegraph-executor-rqfs` instance).
+Sometimes it may take GCP longer to spawn a new instance, so be patient.
+If no new instance is created for an unreasonable amount of time, consult GCP documentation for next step.

 ```sh
 $ gcloud compute instances list --project=$PROJECT